iterative/dvc.org/content/docs/user-guide/data-management/remote-storage.md

 </admon>

-This is somewhat like GitHub or GitLab providing hosting for source code repositories.
+This is somehow like GitHub or GitLab providing hosting for source code repositories.
 However, DVC does not provide or recommend a specific storage service.
 Instead, it adopts a bring-your-own-platform approach, supporting a wide variety of [storage types](#supported-storage-types).